thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

 /etc/tedge/operations/c8y/child1/c8y_DownloadConfigFile
 ```

-As soon as those files are created, thin-edge's _Supported Operations API_ takes care to send according supported operation declarations to cloud's child-device twins (see [documentation Supported Operations](../tutorials/supported_operations.md#supported-operations-for-child-devices)).
+As soon as those files are created, thin-edge's _Supported Operations API_ takes care of sending the supported operation declarations to the child-device cloud twins (see [documentation Supported Operations](../tutorials/supported_operations.md#supported-operations-for-child-devices)).

 **Declaring 'provided configuration types'**

-For all configuration `types` provided by the child-device, the plugin sends an MQTT message to C8Y.
-Thereby all `types` of the child device's `c8y-config-plugin.toml` with the added type `c8y-config-plugin` to represent the config list TOML file itself will be combined in one single message:
+For all configuration `types` specified in the child-device's `c8y-config-plugin.toml`, the plugin sends the [supported configurations SmartREST message](https://cumulocity.com/guides/10.11.0/reference/smartrest-two/#set-supported-configurations-119) to Cumulocity.
+In addition to the `types` specified in the child device's `c8y-config-plugin.toml`, the special `c8y-configuration-plugin` type which represents the TOML file itself is also included in that message:
   - topic: `c8y/s/us/<childid>`
   - payload: `119,c8y-config-plugin,<type 1>,<type 2>,<type 3>,...`<br/>
     Example: `119,c8y-config-plugin,foo.conf,bar.conf`